-The Master's degree in Experimental Psychology prepares students for doctoral programs and research psychology positions.
+The Master's in Experimental Psychology (MS EXP PSY) prepares students for research positions in industry and other institutions as well as for doctoral programs.
 The program provides:

 The program is designed so that students can complete the bulk of their required course work and, in conjunction with their faculty mentor, prepare a thesis proposal during their first year.
 Students can then complete their remaining course credits and a data-based thesis during their second year.

 We are proud of the accomplishments of our students.
 Most students present their research at national or regional conferences.
 Some are also successful at publishing their research or receiving funding for their research activities.

 Congratulations to Karlie Hill for publishing "Pedagogical considerations for effectively teaching qualitative research in an online environment" with Dr. Sara Bender in the Journal of Effective Teaching in 2016.